cjstreet/World_Weather_Analysis/README.md

 # World_Weather_Analysis

-describes the purpose of the repository.
-Although there is no graded written analysis for this challenge, it is encouraged and good practice to add a brief description of your project.

-For this challenge, you will use the weather description data you've already retrieved in this module to enhance the PlanMyTrip app.
-Then, you'll have the beta testers use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
-The beta tester will choose four cities from the list of potential travel destinations to create a travel itinerary.
-Finally, using the Geoapify Routing API, you will create a travel route between the four cities and a marker layer map.
+##Description

+Provide real-time suggestions for client's ideal hotels.
+The "ideal" hotels are within a given range of latitude and longitude and provide the right kind of weather for the client.

-Deliverable 1: Retrieve Weather Data
+1: Retrieve Weather Data
-Deliverable 2: Create a Customer Travel Destinations Map Deliverable 3: Create a Travel Itinerary Map
+2: Create a Customer Travel Destinations Map
-Upload the following to your WeatherPy GitHub repository:
+3: Create a Travel Itinerary Map

+This repository includes:

 The Weather_Database folder with the following:

-The Weather_Database.ipynb file
+- Weather_Database.ipynb file
-The WeatherPy_Database.csv file
+- WeatherPy_Database.csv file

 The Vacation_Search folder with the following:

-The Vacation_Search.ipynb file
+- Vacation_Search.ipynb file
-The WeatherPy_vacation.csv file
+- WeatherPy_vacation.csv file
-The WeatherPy_vacation_map.png image
+- WeatherPy_vacation_map.png image

 The Vacation_Itinerary folder with the following:

-The Vacation_Itinerary.ipynb file
+- Vacation_Itinerary.ipynb file
-The WeatherPy_travel_map.png image
+- WeatherPy_travel_map.png image

-How might we provide real-time suggestions for our client's ideal hotels?
-Your first task was to define what you meant by "ideal."
-So, over the course of the conversation, you narrowed that to hotels that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.

-Basic Project Plan
+Project Plan:
-Here's an outline of your project plan:
-	•	Task: Collect and analyze weather data across cities worldwide.
-	•	Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
-	•	Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
-This process will entail collecting, analyzing, and visualizing the data.

-Your analysis of the data will be split into three main parts, or stages.
-	1	Collect the Data
+1. Collect the Data
-	◦	Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
+	* Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
-	◦	Use the citipy module to list the nearest city to the latitudes and longitudes.
+	* Use the citipy module to list the nearest city to the latitudes and longitudes.
-	◦	Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
+	* Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
-	◦	Parse the JSON data from the API request.
+	* Parse the JSON data from the API request.
-	◦	Collect the following data from the JSON file and add it to a DataFrame:
+	* Collect the following data from the JSON file and add it to a DataFrame:
 		▪ City, country, and date
 		▪ Latitude and longitude
 		▪ Maximum temperature
 		▪ Humidity
 		▪ Cloudiness
 		▪ Wind speed
-	2	Exploratory Analysis with Visualization
+2. Exploratory Analysis with Visualization
 	◦	Create scatter plots of the weather data for the following comparisons:
 	▪	Latitude versus temperature
 	▪	Latitude versus humidity